Lite Pro Enterprise | Standard Advanced

 - If the sale is not entirely paid, click On Account to put the remainder of the balance back on account.

-- The payment will automatically post to QBO.
-The following payments information will be sent to QBO:
+- The payment will automatically post to QuickBooks Online.
+The following payments information will be sent to QuickBooks Online:

 - Payment Date

-- Payment method (based on your QBO setup in Vend)
+- Payment method (based on your QuickBooks Online setup in Retail POS)

 - Amount received